-There's one more thing we need to do before we can access the later created content via the API - Permissions for each model.
+There's one more thing we need to do before we can access the later created content via the API - Permissions for the project!

 In order to have a good source of content for the demo applications, we want to create at least 5 content entries.
 You can decide yourself what they should be 😊

 Content in the left navigation.
 Click on the

 + symbol on the top right to start the creation.